rantropov/RealTimeBidding/Thesis/OnlineAdvertising.rst

 [21] Yuan, Yong, et al. "A survey on real time bidding advertising."
 Service Operations and Logistics, and Informatics (SOLI), 2014 IEEE International Conference on.
 IEEE, 2014.

 [22] Chatwin, Richard E. "An overview of computational challenges in online advertising."
 American Control Conference (ACC), 2013.
 IEEE, 2013.

+[23] Brubaker, Marcus, Andreas Geiger, and Raquel Urtasun.
+"Lost! leveraging the crowd for probabilistic visual self-localization."
+Computer Vision and Pattern Recognition (CVPR), 2013 IEEE Conference on.
+IEEE, 2013.

+[24] Freitas, André, et al. "A distributional semantics approach for selective reasoning on commonsense graph knowledge bases."
+Natural Language Processing and Information Systems.
+Springer International Publishing, 2014.
+21-32.

+[25] Ha, Louisa.
+"Online advertising research in advertising journals: A review."
+Journal of Current Issues & Research in Advertising 30.1 (2008): 31-48.

+[26] Yuan, Yong, et al. "A survey on real time bidding advertising."
+Service Operations and Logistics, and Informatics (SOLI), 2014 IEEE International Conference on.
+IEEE, 2014.

+[27] Lacerda, Anísio, et al. "Learning to advertise."
+Proceedings of the 29th annual international ACM SIGIR conference on Research and development in information retrieval.
+ACM, 2006.

+[28] Fan, Weiguo, et al. "The effects of fitness functions on genetic programming‐based ranking discovery for Web search."
+Journal of the American Society for Information Science and Technology 55.7 (2004): 628-636.

+[29] Neshat, Hamed Sadeghi.
+"Ranking of new sponsored online ads."
+Applications of Digital Information and Web Technologies (ICADIWT), 2011 Fourth International Conference on the.
+IEEE, 2011.

+[30] Yuan, Shuai, Jun Wang, and Xiaoxue Zhao.
+"Real-time bidding for online advertising: measurement and analysis."
+Proceedings of the Seventh International Workshop on Data Mining for Online Advertising.
+ACM, 2013.

+[31] Barford, Paul, et al. "Adscape: Harvesting and analyzing online display ads."
+Proceedings of the 23rd international conference on World wide web.
+ACM, 2014.

+[32] Dave, Kushal S., and Vasudeva Varma.
+"Learning the click-through rate for rare/new ads from similar ads."
+Proceedings of the 33rd international ACM SIGIR conference on Research and development in information retrieval.
+ACM, 2010.

+[33] Ciaramita, Massimiliano, Vanessa Murdock, and Vassilis Plachouras.
+"Online learning from click data for sponsored search."
+Proceedings of the 17th international conference on World Wide Web.
+ACM, 2008.

+[34] Regelson, Moira, and D. Fain.
+"Predicting click-through rate using keyword clusters."
+Proceedings of the Second Workshop on Sponsored Search Auctions.
+Vol. 9623.
+2006.

+[35] Dembczynski, Krzysztof, Wojciech Kotlowski, and Dawid Weiss.
+"Predicting ads click-through rate with decision rules."
+Workshop on targeting and ranking in online advertising.
+Vol. 2008.
+2008.

+[36] Fan, Teng-Kai, and Chia-Hui Chang.
+"Sentiment-oriented contextual advertising."
+Knowledge and Information Systems 23.3 (2010): 321-344.

+[37] Go, Alec, Richa Bhayani, and Lei Huang.
+"Twitter sentiment classification using distant supervision."
+CS224N Project Report, Stanford 1 (2009): 12.

+[38] Grbovic, Mihajlo, et al. "Gender and Interest Targeting for Sponsored Post Advertising at Tumblr."
+Proceedings of the 21th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining.
+ACM, 2015.